José Luis Manzano: Media

 Resettling in Argentina in 1996, Manzano and entrepreneur Daniel Vila created UNO Medios, also known as Grupo Uno (Group One) or Group Vila-Manzano.
 They also established Supercanal Holding AS, now valued at more than $800 million.

-Grupo Uno acquired the Buenos Aires-based TV channel América 2, in partnership with the politician and businessman Francisco de Narvaez.
-Manzano and Vila developed Grupo Uno into the second-largest media group in Argentina.
-By the end of the 90s, it controlled the principal channels of the Cuyo region: Channel 7 (Mendoza), Channel 8 (San Juan) and Channel 6 (San Rafael).
+Grupo Uno, in partnership with businessman Francisco de Narváez, acquired Buenos Aires TV channel América 2.
+Manzano and Vila expanded Grupo Uno into Argentina’s second-largest media group, controlling key channels in the Cuyo region by the late 1990s.

 Today Grupo Uno consists of 40 media outlets throughout the country, including press, radio, television, and digital enterprises.
 Among the major channels is América 2, located in Buenos Aires, whose operation license was renewed during President Néstor Kirchner's administration.
 Through all of its media outlets, Grupo Uno reaches around 25 million people in Argentina.
 In addition, it is also a service supplier of Triple Play (a provider of telephone, Internet and cable television services) through the company Supercanal.
 Some 450,000 people in 14 Argentinian provinces subscribe to its services.

 The Vila-Manzano group also bought into cable operations abroad.
 In 1977 it acquired 25% of Procono in Spain, and in 1997 formed Supercanal Cable Spain.
 The group also purchased VVC, Alvarez & Alvarez, Video Selimn, MEG, Electro Audio and Imagem Teresopolis, CATV Sat LITD, and Televisao Spectrum Systems, all in Brazil.
-In addition, the group owns cable operations in Bolivia and owns Dominican Supercanal in the Dominican Republic.
+In addition, the group owns cable operations in Bolivia and owns the Dominican television Network Supercanal.
 The group owns or has owned part of the magazine Primera Fila, the newspapers La Capital de Rosario and New Time, Paraná, and various radio stations.

 Grupo Uno has 28 licenses between AM, FM and open television broadcasting.
 Manzano and Vila control channel América and its cable TV channel América24, La Red radio and newspaper networks including La Capital del Rosario and Diario UNO in Entre Rios, Mendoza and Santa Fe.
 With its extensive network of media services, the company reaches about 25 million people in Argentina and thus constitutes the second largest multimedia group in the country.

 As one of the key owners of Grupo Uno, Manzano led the partnership with China Watch, a media outlet of news and analysis about China's business, society and culture.
 China Watch became the first Spanish-spoken media about China.

+As a co-founder of Grupo América, Manzano helped expand the group from regional broadcasters in western Argentina to one of the country’s largest private media conglomerates.
+The group’s assets include free-to-air television, cable news, radio networks, regional newspapers, and digital outlets.
+In 2025, the ownership consortium of Grupo América acquired Telefe, one of Argentina’s most-watched television networks, further increasing its national media footprint.

 Holdings

-As of 2001, the Vila-Manzano group, through Supercanal Holding SA and other firms, controlled the following cable-TV enterprises in the locations indicated:
+As of 2001, the Vila-Manzano group, through Supercanal Holding SA and other firms, controlled dozens of cable-TV enterprises across Argentina.